 About the Site

 Our Natural Heritage is all about enjoying the finer things in life; good food, fun adventures, and a sense of connection – in a way that supports a more sustainable world.
+We create fun printable activities and nature guides to help busy families connect with nature and each other.

 I was so embarrassed when they published that I wanted to be “a marine biologist at Sea World” in my 4th grade yearbook.
 I mean, yes, it was true.
 But even to my young brain the answer seemed to trivialize the profound love and respect I had already developed for the ocean and the fascinating life within it.